Think of an explainer video as the modern day elevator pitch for a company’s product or service.

 Use an online platform (templates)

-Pros: These tend to be quicker to create, not-as-expensive as hiring a professional company and the end results is often fairly polished.
+Pros: These tend to be quicker to create, not-as-expensive as hiring a professional company and the end results are often fairly polished.

 Cons: They’re still pretty expensive.
 You lose a lot of creative freedom with templates.
 This often limits the methods available to tell your story.